-You must also check one of the two boxes indicating the type of report that is being filed: 1) Initial Report; or 2) Amended Report.
-For an Amended Report, indicate the date of the report that you are amending.
+You must also check one of the two boxes indicating the type of report that is being filed: 1) Initial Report; or 2) Amendment.
+For an Amendment, indicate the date of the report that you are amending.

-IPO Check Box: You must indicate whether you were allocated any shares for purchase in an Initial Public Offering by checking the appropriate box.
+IPO Check Box: You must indicate whether you purchased any shares that were allocated as part of an Initial Public Offering by checking the appropriate box.
 If you answer yes to this question, please contact the Committee before filing.

-Column-By-Column Instructions for a PTR on the Paper Form
+Column-by-Column Instructions for a PTR on the Paper Form